 - Defaults - The normal default for Ext3 file systems is equivalent to rw,suid,dev,exec,auto,nouser,async(no acl support).

-specifies the option that need to be used by the dump program.
-If the value is set to 0, then the partition is execluded from taking backup and if the option is a nonzero value, the device will be backed up.
+Specifies the option that need to be used by the dump (backup utility) program.
+If the value is set to 0, then the partition is excluded from taking backup and if the option is a nonzero value, the filesystem will be backed up.